 I write long-form travel essays, plan travel itineraries, and jot down all the best travel tips I’ve uncovered during my travels to over 50 countries on 6 continents.

 Ever since I was a kid growing up in suburban Michigan with maps of Africa plastered across my bedroom walls, traveling the world was my dream, and now it’s my passion.

 My interests have always led me to travel, and writing, and I’ve been working to combine the two at every turn.
 In college, I studied English, Spanish, and German, and wrote my thesis on National Geographic to explore different perspectives on travel writing and photography.
-I studied and taught in Cuba, Ecuador, and Mexico, began working as a freelance writer and translator from anywhere, and was a Fulbright teacher in Austria.
-After graduating and living abroad for a few years, I went back to the States briefly to study comparative and world literature at Cornell, where I wrote about the space of the hotel and the concept of home in Spanish, Japanese, and English novels.
+I studied and taught in Cuba, Ecuador, and Mexico, was a Fulbright teacher in Austria, and worked as a freelance writer and translator from wherever my travels took me.
+I went back to the States briefly to study comparative and world literature at Cornell, where I wrote about the space of the hotel and the concept of home in Spanish, Japanese, and English novels.

 I started this travel blog to share practical tips, but also to tell you all my stories about the best parts of authentic traveling: the thrill of making it from Germany to Mt.
-Ararat on a motorcycle without a map, hallucinatory food poisoning, almost getting tipped over by a pod of humpback whales in a glorified rowboat captained by a guy named Jesus, getting trapped in a sweltering elevator in Athens, and following a secret map to a perfect beach.
+Ararat on a motorcycle without a map, hallucinatory food poisoning in Turkey, almost getting tipped over by a pod of humpback whales in a glorified rowboat captained by a Panamanian named Jesus, getting trapped in a sweltering elevator in Athens, and following a secret map to a perfect beach in Thailand.